 Attaching the Nose to the Face

-At the top of the nose the underlying structure changes from cartilage to bone.
-If you feel your nose and lightly move it around with your finger you can feel the difference between the bendable cartilage along the bridge of the nose and the hard bone at the top.
+Can you feel the difference between the soft, bendy cartilage along the bridge of the nose and the hard bone at the top?

-This hard part of bone from the skull at the top of the nose extends vertically before again extending outward for the brow bone above the nose.
+This hard piece of bone is your brow bone.
+It runs from the skull at the top of your nose, and extends vertically before extending outwards to form the brow bone above your nose.

 Understanding the Surface Direction of the Nose

-Understanding the surface direction of the sides of the nose will also greatly help you when you want to begin adding more detail to your drawing with lighting and shadow.
+Understanding the surface direction of the sides of the nose comes in really handy for when you want to begin adding more detail to your drawing with lighting and shadow.

-Defining the Eye Socket and the Bridge of the Nose
+Defining the Eye Sockets and the Bridge of the Nose

-Use light, diagonal strokes to indicate the line along the bridge of the nose to give it a soft effect.
+Use light, diagonal strokes to indicate the line along the bridge of the nose.
+This will give it a nice, soft effect.

-The last step in this lesson on learning how to draw a nose is to go back and take a second to remember the basic parts of every nose that you will ever see or want to draw.
-Understanding these key elements is the secret to understanding the nose and being able to spot the differences between noses.
+For the last part of this lesson on how to draw a nose, let’s go back and take a second to memorize the basic parts of the nose.
+Understanding these key elements will help you draw any type of nose more easily, and you’ll be able to see the differences between various noses more clearly.

 - The Bridge